| Footnotes:(1) Letter to the

 he is complaining about airport delays, then let him blame the government,

+they run the airports, not the airlines.
 Finally, to clarify for Mr. Jeffs, while I have a slightly less jaundiced

 view of business people than Smith, I was not defending business itself,